Upper School Curriculum Guide

 THE CEDAR STREET DANCE COMPANY

-- Fall - The Choreography Showcase
+- Fall - The Winter Choreography Showcase

-- Spring - The Spring Dance Concert
+- Spring - The Spring Dance Performance

-All concerts/performances require the after-school commitment of tech week and performances.
 The Cedar Street Dance company is viewed in line with athletic teams and fulfills the PE credit.
 (Auditions for new members will be held at the onset of each season.
 Returning members do not need to audition again).